decode-detroit/minerva/README.md

 ## Getting Started

-If you're on a 64-bit GNU/Linux system, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases/tag/0.9.0) and skip down to [Extras](#Installing Extras) below.
+If you're on a 64-bit GNU/Linux system, you can use the the [binary release here](https://github.com/decode-detroit/minerva/releases/tag/0.9.0) and skip down to [Installing Extras](#Installing-Extras) below.

+If you're on Windows or Mac, binaries are still a work in progress.

+## Compile From Source (Cross-Platform)

+If you would like to contribute to Minerva, or if you are on Windows or Mac, you'll need to compile from source.
+Start with these prerequisites.

-## Prerequisites
+### Prerequisites

 You'll need Rust and GTK+ to compile and run Minerva.
-Binaries are on the todo list.

 * Installation of Rust: https://www.rust-lang.org/
 * Installation of GTK+: https://www.gtk.org/ (This is usually installed already on GNU/Linux systems.
 Search for package libgtk-3-0.)

 Follow the directions on both websites to download and install these tools before you proceed.

-## Installing
+### Compiling

 Once you have installed the two prerequities above, clone or download this repository.
 Then compile and run the program using Cargo (included with Rust):
 ```